Chamonix for non-skiers

 Aiguille du Midi cable car

 The highest cable car in Europe, The Aiguille Du Midi is a heart-stopping ride to the pinnacle, 3842 metres above sea level.
 Once at the top, you’re in another world of ice and snow.
-The views over the Alps are indescribably beautiful and you can often see the tiny dots of climbers ascending the summit
+The views over the Alps are indescribably beautiful and you can often see the tiny dots of climbers, really bringing home the scale.

-of Mont Blanc.
-There’s a café and shop, or you can have lunch at the restaurant.
-It’s possible to cross to Italy from the top, on the Hellbronner lift, and have a day in the cheerful Italian town of Courmayeur.
+There’s a cafe and shop, or you can have lunch at the restaurant.
+It’s possible to cross to Italy from the top, on the atmospheric and gorgeous Hellbronner lift, and have lunch or coffee on the Italian side – beautiful view, stunning new cable car station and surprisingly good food.
+More about the Midi with tips and photos here.

 Montenvers Railway and Ice Cave